Rusteam/book_dl_naa/README.md

 ### Notebooks

 1. Mutli-class classification on MNIST data using only fully-connected model architecture.
 Reached over 98% accuracy.
 Both tensorflow and pytorch.
+2. Multi-class classification on MNIST and CIFAR-10 using convolutional networks.
+Reached over 99% accuracy on mnist and almost 75% accuracy on cifar.
+3. Autoencoder using fully-connected layers on mnist.